 We are Ready to Help You

 An first time DUI/DWI conviction is a serious matter.
 Entering court proceedings without qualified legal representation does not improve your chances of receiving less severe charges.
 In fact, you risk of receiving more serious charges.
 The DUI defense lawyers of The Brown Firm PLLC have extensive experience defending against DUI/DWI charges in court.
 We are prepared to aggressively defend your rights so that you receive the best result possible.
-To learn more about how we can help you, call our office or contact us online to schedule a free initial consultation.
+To learn more about how we can help you, call our office or contact us online to schedule an initial consultation.